For the design enthusiasts in our network, I have a question for you:

-Some places add a line of internal interaction, as well.
+Some people add a line of “internal interaction” (between the front line and back office), as well.

 In its simplest form, a blueprint has five sections, or “swim lanes,” that orient around the lines of visibility and interaction:

 As an exercise to see how it comes together, I created a service blueprint for our Catalyst program in its current state.
-This will support discussion on how we might scale the program to bring design mindsets and methods to more people working in the safety net.
+This supported discussion on how we might scale the program to bring design mindsets and methods to more people working in the safety net.

 Catalyst Program: Current State Service Blueprint

 Just walking through the exercise made me reflect in a few ways: